JohnHawley/daily-urinal/README.md

 Run: `node index`

 ##Results
-Results are outputted to a print.html file where the user can open and print from the browser
+Results are outputted to a `print.html` file where the user can open and print from the browser.